The Very Best Relationship Advice For Women: 7 Insanely Valuable Tips

 Marriage changing.
 Double-check.

-I have been with my husband for 13 years (married for almost 10) and I have definitely learned a lot over the course of our relationship.
+I have been with my husband for 16 years (married for 13) and I have definitely learned a lot over the course of our relationship.
 We have both changed and grown tremendously.
 Thank goodness for that.

 I used to fantasize about growing up and getting married.
 Most of us do this, right?

-The idea that it took more than love was a major blow to the heart for me.
+The idea that it took more than love was a major blow to my heart.

 The point is it did not take me very long to become extremely passionate about learning to thrive in my marriage.
 Taking in everything I could to make sure I was actively putting in the effort my relationship needed and deserved.